+PBPK models and uncertainty factors.
-While a substantial body of information exists on the toxicological consequences to

-19 humans exposed to high concentations of methanol, no human studies exist that would allow for

-20 quantification of subchronic, chronic, or in utero effects of methanol exposure.
-Table 4-21

-21 summarizes available experimental animal inhalation studies of methanol.
-Several of these
+While a substantial body of information exists on the toxicological effects in humans exposed to high concentrations of methanol for short durations, none of these studies are suitable for quantification of subchronic, chronic, or in utero effects of methanol exposure.
+Table 4-21 in the previous section summarizes the available experimental animal inhalation studies of

-48 The RfC discussion precedes the RfD discussion in this assessment because the inhalation database ultimately serves as the basis for the RfD.
-The RfD development would be difficult to follow without prior discussion of inhalation database and PK models used for the route-to-route extrapolation.
+47 The RfC discussion precedes the RfD discussion in this assessment because the inhalation database ultimately serves as the basis for the RfD.
+The RfD development would be difficult to follow without prior discussion of the inhalation database and PK models used for the route-to-route extrapolation.

-49 Use of BMD modeling involves fitting mathematical models to dose-response data and using the results to estimate a POD that is associated with a selected benchmark response (BMR), such as a percentage increase in the incidence of a particular lesion or a percentage decrease in body weight gain (see Section 5.1.2.2).
+48 Use of BMD modeling involves fitting mathematical models to dose-response data and using the results to estimate a POD that is associated with a selected benchmark response (BMR), such as a percentage increase in the incidence of a particular lesion or a percentage decrease in body weight gain (see Section 5.1.2.2).

-- 1 studies, including monkey chronic (NEDO, 1987) and developmental (Burbacher et al., 2004b; - 2 2004a; 1999b; 1999a) studies, male rat reproductive studies (Lee et al., 1991; Cameron et al., - 3 1985; Cameron et al., 1984), and 4-week rat studies (Poon et al., 1994), are lacking in key - 4 attributes (e.g., documented dose response, documented controls, and duration of exposure) - 5 necessary for use in the derivation of a chronic RfC.
-The inhalation reproductive or - 6 developmental studies that were adequately documented and are of appropriate size and design - 7 for use in the derivation of an RfC are summarized in Table 5-1 below.
+- methanol.
+Several of these studies, including monkey chronic (NEDO, 1987) and developmental - 2 (Burbacher et al., 2004a; 2004b; 1999a; 1999b) studies, male rat reproductive studies (Lee et al., - 3 1991; Cameron et al., 1985; Cameron et al., 1984), and 4-week rat studies (Poon et al., 1994), are - 4 lacking in key attributes (e.g., existence of a dose response, documented controls, and adequate - 5 duration of exposure) necessary for use in the derivation of a chronic RfC.
+As discussed in - 6 Section 4.6, the most appropriate endpoints for use in the derivation of an inhalation RfC for - 7 methanol are associated with developmental toxicity.
+From the studies listed in Table 4-21, the - 8 reproductive/developmental studies that were adequately documented and of the appropriate size - and design for use in the derivation of an RfC were selected and are described in Table 5-1.